 Quartz is non-porous, which makes it one of the easiest countertop surfaces to maintain and clean.

-Here are the dos and don’ts of cleaning Quartz countertops:
+Here are the dos and don’ts of cleaning quartz countertops:

-The real key is to be gentle.
+The real key to caring for quartz is to be gentle.
 Don’t use any harsh chemicals or cleaning tools that can scratch the surface.
-Long-term that’s the real goal, avoid scratches.
-The resins used to seal quartz protects the stone.
-Scratches allow food and other substances to reach the stone, which can cause damage and stains.
+Long-term, the real goal is to avoid scratches.
+The resins used to seal quartz protect the stone, but scratches allow food and other substances into the stone.
+This can cause damage and stains.

 Sealed granite countertops are easy to clean, but there are a few things you should know before cleaning to help you protect your countertops.

-To clean granite, the number one rule is be gentle.
+When it comes to caring for granite, the number one rule is be gentle.
 Here are the dos and don’ts:

-If you have questions about caring for you granite, or about new countertop installations or repairs give us a call at 316-946-0530.
+If you have questions about caring for you granite, or about new countertop installations or repairs, give us a call at 316-946-0530.
 We provide service for homeowners and contractors in the Wichita area.